OpenMatchmaking/pathfinder/README.md

 pathfinder --config=myconfig.yaml -p 8001
 ```
 At the current stage of this project, reverse proxy is support only endpoints list, which is using for mapping URLs into certain Kafka topics.
-Each of those endpoints contains two fields:
+Each of those endpoints contains four fields:
 - `url` - URL that specified by a client in each request.
+Required.
 - `microservice` - Means the name of topic (or queue) where will be storing the message.
 This topic (or queue) is listening by certain microservice.
+Required.
 - `request_exchange` - Defines the name of exchange point for RabbitMQ, through which the reverse proxy should publish a message.
+Optional.
 - `response_exchange` - Defines the name of exchange point for RabbitMQ, through which the reverse proxy should consume a message.
+Optional.

 ### Example
 ```yaml